bshp/ocie/README.md

 #### Docker Ocie Image
-Base image we use for our containers
+Base image we use for our containers, Ocie itself is just a helper utility.
+Default shell for Ubuntu is /bin/dash, this image sets /bin/sh to /bin/bash

 Note: no support provided, released on github for automated builds and registry publishing :D